Writer · Poet · Teacher · Story Collector

 About Sabina

-I am a Pakistani Pashtun American writer, poet, and educator whose work explores memory, family, migration, inheritance, and belonging.
-Raised in California in a large immigrant family, I grew up surrounded by stories carried across languages, borders, and generations.
-Much of my writing begins with listening: to family histories, to silences, to the fragments of memory that shape who we become.
-I am drawn to the ordinary moments that reveal larger truths about love, loss, identity, and home.
+I am a Pakistani Pashtun American writer, poet, and educator.
+I grew up listening to stories.
+Some were told around kitchen tables and at family gatherings.
+Others lived in silence, carried quietly across generations.
+Much of my work begins with listening: to family histories, to silences, and to the fragments of memory that shape who we become.

 I hold an MFA in Creative Writing from San Francisco State University, where I graduated with Distinguished Honors.
 My work has appeared in literary journals and anthologies, and I have been honored with fellowships, awards, and residencies supporting writers and artists.
 I am a member of The Writers Grotto and The Authors Guild.
 Alongside my writing, I teach creative writing through organizations including The Writers Grotto, the San Diego Writers Festival, and Litquake's Elder Project, where I work with older adults to explore memory, story, and lived experience through writing.
 Whether in classrooms, workshops, or community spaces, I am passionate about helping writers deepen their craft and discover the stories only they can tell.

 I believe writing is an act of attention.
 It asks us to slow down, look closely, and listen deeply to ourselves and to one another.
-As a writer and teacher, I am interested less in perfect answers than in meaningful questions.
+As a writer and teacher, I am less interested in perfect answers than in meaningful questions.
 The work that moves me most is rooted in curiosity, compassion, and a willingness to remain open to complexity.
 My goal is to create stories and learning spaces that honor lived experience, encourage risk-taking, and remind us of the power of language to connect, preserve, and transform.

 Poetry Flash Fiction Creative Nonfiction Writing Workshops Memory & Migration Retreats